Bicriteria Approximation Algorithms for Priority Matroid Median: Introduction

 We handle the above mentioned complexity via two careful adaptations to Matroid Median rounding.
-First, we filter clients based on both $\bC_j$ and $r_j$ (we borrow some ideas from \cite{kamiyama20distance}) and provide an abstract way to see their role so that one can obtain different tradeoffs in radius and cost.
-Second, in our main technical adaptation, we change a key step in Matroid Median rounding.
-In this step we need to take into account the client radii, and for this we create additional constraints in the polytope that is used to obtain a half-integral solution.
-The extra properties that the half-integral solution satisfies are crucially used to obtain the radius guarantee.

-The best constant we can hope for the radius guarantee is $3$ due to a lower bound for $k$-Supplier, and this is achieved for Priority $k$-Median \cite{vakilian2021individually}.
-We propose the following conjecture(s) as an open problem.
+One of these changes occurs in the second stage of Matroid Median rounding, where we construct a half-integral solution using an auxiliary polytope.
+We must take care to ensure that the half-integral solution constructed in this stage is one that will not violate the radius requirements for clients.
+To do so, we create additional constraints in the auxiliary polytope.
+These constraints ensure the half-integral solution satisfies certain properties that are crucial to obtain a constant factor radius guarantee.